Since the COVID-19 outbreak, omnichannel marketing is on the rise, with QR Codes playing a major role in its execution.

 Dynamic QR Codes solve this problem and enable you to modify QR Code campaigns at any time.
 The new changes are instantly visible on food packaging.

-Better yet, a dynamic QR Code for food products allows you to track the number of scans, the devices used, and their locations.
+Better yet, a dynamic QR Code for food products is a trackable QR Code that allows you to track the number of scans, the devices used, and their locations.
 The in-built analysis lets you measure campaign success and determine which channel garners the most traction.

 In collaboration with the Italian National Agency for Tourism, Nutella, manufactured by Ferrero, launched their Ti Amo Italia (I Love You Italy) campaign.